nicholashirsch/Universal-Optimal-Control-Software/README.md

 ### Are there any alternatives to UOCS?
 Yes!
-UOCS has many limitations, primarily the inability to handle event constraints, inaccuracy on bang-bang control probelmsand the fact that it's optimizer, Mathworks' [fmincon](https://www.mathworks.com/help/optim/ug/fmincon.html) is not the most robust.
+UOCS has many limitations, primarily the inability to handle event constraints, inaccuracy on bang-bang control probelms, and the fact that it's optimizer - Mathworks' [fmincon](https://www.mathworks.com/help/optim/ug/fmincon.html) - is not the most robust.
 If UOCS ever falls short of user need, or a more professional optimal control software is desied, Dr. Anil V. Rao's [GPOPS-II](https://gpops2.com/index.html) can be acquired at a reasonable price.

 ### Can I use UOCS in my project?